Nicolò De Cesare

 Nicolò De Cesare (born 31 January 1990) is an Italian footballer who currently plays as a defender for Grottammare.

 Career

-Born in Ascoli Piceno, Marche, De Cesare started his career with Internazionale since 2004.
+Born in Ascoli Piceno, Marche, De Cesare started his career with Internazionale in 2004.
 He played for the team from Giovanissimi Nazionali to Allievi Nazionali team.
-In 2007–08 season, he left for the reserve of Pro Sesto along with Andrea Bavena, Samuele Beretta, Mattia Dell'Aera, Davide Tremolada, Fabio Perissinotto (since January) and Luca Profeta (since January).
+In the 2007–08 season, he left for the reserve team of Pro Sesto along with Andrea Bavena, Samuele Beretta, Mattia Dell'Aera, Davide Tremolada, Fabio Perissinotto (since January) and Luca Profeta (since January).
 In the next season, he left for Monza along with Paolo Campinoti, Luca D'Errico, G.Kyeremateng, Domenico Maiese, Mirko Santoro, D.Tremolada, Stefano Tresoldi, Maximiliano Uggè, Niccolò Scaccabarozzi and Francesco Poltero (since January).
 Which De Cesare played for its senior youth team – Berretti and played once in Lega Pro Prima Divisione.

 In August 2009, he was signed by Seconda Divisione club Mezzocorona.